Amphetamine Screen (Blood)

 including stroke, heart disease, convulsions, and severe tooth decay.

-in small doses for patients with attention-deficit disorder, or ADD, and attention-deficit/hyperactivity
+in small doses for patients with attention-deficit disorder (ADD) and attention-deficit/hyperactivity

-and narcolepsy, a sleep disorder marked by falling into a sudden deep sleep in inappropriate
+and narcolepsy.
+Narcolepsy is a sleep disorder marked by falling into a sudden deep

-The test can distinguish between abuse and prescription use.
+The test can distinguish between use and prescription use.